- Find Nearest

 Some people are afraid to speak to the Police, because they fear being identified and targeted.
 You can speak to the ASB team, in confidence, about any issues of concern to you.
 However it may be necessary for us to share the information you provide us with our partners for your complaint to be dealt with more efficiently.

-Newark and Sherwood District Council is committed to tackling anti social behaviour.
+We are committed to tackling anti-social behaviour.
 This cannot be done alone so through the Bassetlaw, Newark and Sherwood Community Safety partnership we work with our partners, including Notts Fire and Rescue Service, Notts Police, registered social landlords, youth offending services and many more.

-There are different tools and powers the council and its partners can use to tackle anti social behaviour.
+There are different tools and powers the council and its partners can use to tackle anti-social behaviour.
+These can be found within our Anti-social Behaviour Policy 2015 to 2018 (PDF File, 466kb)